cube-drone/build-a-the-web-presentation/README.md

 This is the scheme underlying node.js, or some of python's newer frameworks.

 ##### No Shared Memory
-The process-based concurrency model is very powerful and flexible - but - if you think about it - it really, really limits the amount of memory available to each of your processes.
+The process-based concurrency model is very powerful and flexible - but - if you think about it - it really limits the amount of memory available to each of your processes.
 Lets say you have a computer with four CPUS, and 16GB of RAM - if you're process scaling with Ruby, and you create 16 processes to jump between, each process only has access to 1 gigabyte of working memory.
 If you're process scaling with node, and so you only need to create four processes - one per CPU - each process only has 4GB of memory to work with.

 Now, one of the reasons this is important is because a lot of process-scaled languages are also garbage collected and very flexible.
 Which means - memory leaks can accumulate pretty easily in the code.
 Which means your program can eat all of its working memory, and then die.